Deep learning lattice gauge theories: Phases and phase transitions in ZN theories

 \subsection{Confinement transition}

 The nature of the confinement phase transition depends on $N$, with a first-order transition for $N=3$ and a continuous transition occurring for all other values of $N$~\cite{Bhanot:1980, Omero:1982, Borisenko:2013sqa}.
 Evidence for this comes from Monte Carlo simulation of spin systems, which are dual to these lattice gauge theories.
+Furthermore, high-order perturbative expansions confirm the Monte Carlo simulation results~\cite{Vidal:2008uy, Schulz:2011tk}.
 As explained in Section \ref{sec:spin_models}, this duality corresponds to gauging the global $\mathbb{Z}_N$ zero-form symmetry in the spin-system to obtain the lattice gauge theory.
 As a result, in the case of a continuous transition the theory at the critical coupling $\gc$ is described by the gauged version of the CFT that describes the continuous transition in the corresponding spin system.

 The second-order phase transition for the transverse-field Ising model is in the universality class of $2+1$-d Ising Wilson--Fisher CFT.
 Thus, the confinement phase transition for the $\mathbb{Z}_2$ lattice gauge theory belongs to the $2+1$-d gauged Ising universality class \cite{Sachdev:2018ddg}.
 This theory is also sometimes referred to as the Ising$^{\ast}$ theory.
 In Section \ref{sec:Z2}, we calculate the critical exponents for this transition using neural network quantum states.
 For $\mathbb{Z}_3$, we observe the first-order nature of the phase transition and determine the approximate location of the critical coupling in Section \ref{sec:Z3}.